Golden Ocean Group Limited (GOGL) Beta Value: Understanding the Market Risk

 H.C.
 Wainwright gave a rating of “Neutral” to GOGL, setting the target price at $13 in the report published on September 13th of the previous year.

-Volatility was left at 2.78%, however, over the last 30 days, the volatility rate increased by 3.17%, as shares sank -6.13% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.60% upper at present.
+Volatility was left at 2.83%, however, over the last 30 days, the volatility rate increased by 2.82%, as shares sank -9.05% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.11% lower at present.

-During the last 5 trading sessions, GOGL fell by -1.58%, which changed the moving average for the period of 200-days by -40.59% in comparison to the 20-day moving average, which settled at $9.88.
-In addition, Golden Ocean Group Limited saw 7.94% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GOGL rose by +2.49%, which changed the moving average for the period of 200-days by -29.42% in comparison to the 20-day moving average, which settled at $9.64.
+In addition, Golden Ocean Group Limited saw 8.34% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GOGL